xieyuschen/Awesome-Web-Server-Building/nginx/how-config-stored.md

 ```

 In part above we found that `NGX_CORE_MODULE` has been already initialized, so in this part it's mainly focus on the other part.
 But in this procedure the code doesn't skip the `NGX_CORE_MODULE` because all core modules' init_module are NULL.

-## How Each Module Config File looks like?
+## 3.How Each Module Config File looks like?
 As further step we find an instance of init_module to see how it initializes the config struct and how config struct looks like.
 Each module owns its specified config obviously.
 - Firstly we focus on NGX_CORE_MODULE modules' config where `void ****conf_ctx` will store a pointer to it.
 Let's look at module interface and we found such module stores in conf_ctx directly.
 - How about Non NGX_CORE_MODULE?